 Good afternoon class!
 As part of our Black History Month lecture series, Hugo was supposed to present today on William Hinton, but he got so nervous he's not in today.
-But he sent in this report and some posters that I'll present for him.
+But he sent in this report and some posters that I'll present to him.
 I'd like to introduce you to a fellow microbiology teacher who was as passionate as I am about educating young minds about the wonderful world of us (well, to the Giants!).

 William Augustus Hinton was born in Chicago, Illinois to two emancipated slaves on December 15, 1883.